kyclark/bioinformatics_primer/ch03-shell-scripting/shell-scripting.md

-# Minimally competent bash scripting
+# Minimally Competent bash Scripting

 > "We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins." - Ellen Ullman